 Sales of live game birds and clay pigeons to licensed bird hunting preserves are exempt.
 Also exempt are sales of clay pigeons to a shooting facility if the shooting facility pays sales tax on its charges for shooting or if the shooting facility is a nonprofit organization whose charges for shooting are exempt occasional sales or if the charges pertain to a nonprofit gun club providing safety classes to at least 25 individuals annually.

 Deer and Other Cervids, s.
-77.54(62) \$120,000 2001 and 0 a Ų · = 0,000
+77.54(62) \$120,000

 Sales of farm-raised deer and other cervids sold to a licensed hunting preserve in this state are exempt from sales tax.